fm548/Assesing-Surface-Water-Quality-/README.md

 # Water Quality Dataset README

 ## Description
 This dataset contains measurements of various water quality parameters collected from different sites over time.
-The data includes physical, chemical, and microbiological indicators that provide insights into the water quality at various locations.
+The data includes physical, chemical, and microbiological indicators that provide insights into the surface water quality at various locations in Bristol

 ## Column Descriptions